Rafnuss/GeoPressureTemplate/README.md

 ## Start analysing the data :chart_with_upwards_trend:

 Now that you are set-up, it's time to start the serious work. :grimacing: Follow the order of the `.R` code in the `analysis/` folder.
-They follow the same order as the GeoPressureManual (but with different numerotation to be able to analyse multiple track at the same time).
+They follow the same order as the GeoPressureManual (but with different numeration to be able to analyse multiple track at the same time).

 |  GeoPressureTemplate analysis |  GeoPressureManual  |
 |---|---|